nkantas/LTCC-Advanced-Computational-Methods-in-Statistics/README.md

 This course will provide an overview of Monte Carlo methods when used for problems in Statistics.
 After an introduction to simulation, its purpose and challenges, we will cover in more detail Importance Sampling, Markov Chain Monte Carlo and Sequential Monte Carlo.
 Whilst the main focus will be on the methodology and its relevance to applications, we will often mention relevant theoretical results and their importance for problems in practice.

-Keywords: Simulation, Variance reduction, Monte Carlo methods, Importance Sampling, Markov Chain Monte Carlo, Sequential Monte Carlo
+Keywords: Simulation, Variance reduction, Monte Carlo methods, Importance Sampling, Markov Chain Monte Carlo, Sequential Monte Carlo, Particle filters, Stochastic filtering, Hidden Markov models.

 Part of the material below was delivered in Oct 2020 and Oct 2021 for [LTCC](http://www.ltcc.ac.uk/).
 Here is the official link of the course: http://www.ltcc.ac.uk/courses/advanced-computational-methods-in-statistics/